 His influential newsletter FoT is a radar for what's happening in transportation (link).

 Prior to Trucks, Reilly was Executive Director for Stanford's automotive research program, Revs.
 Prior to Stanford he developed his love for transportation in media and technology at editorial publications ranging from Automobile to AOL to Monocle and seat time in over 1000 test cars.
 He was a member of the Le Mans-winning factory Corvette C5-R program.
 His personal land speed record is 168 mph, behind the wheel of a Chaparral 2E.

-Gary Geisler is a Digital Library Engineer and Web Developer in Stanford's Digital Library Systems and Services group and the primary developer of the Revs Program at Stanford website.
-His work at Stanford has focused on user experience design and front-end development for Ruby on Rails and Drupal applications.
-Prior to joining Stanford, Geisler was a professor at the University of Texas at Austin and at Simmons College in Boston, where he taught graduate courses, served as principal- or co-investigator on several funded grant projects, authored or co-authored many academic publications, and consulted on a range of digital library projects.
-Before going to graduate school, Geisler worked as a software engineer at IBM in Research Triangle Park, NC.
+Gary Geisler is a user experience researcher and designer in Stanford's Digital Library Systems and Services group and the primary developer of the Revs Program at Stanford website.
+His work at Stanford has focused on user experience design and front-end development for a range of digital library applications, including the Revs Digital Library and Stanford University Library Exhibits.
+Prior to joining Stanford, Gary was a professor at the University of Texas at Austin and at Simmons College in Boston, where he taught graduate courses, served as principal- or co-investigator on several funded grant projects, authored or co-authored many academic publications, and consulted on a range of digital library projects.
+Before going to graduate school, Gary worked as a software engineer at IBM in Research Triangle Park, NC.